Belgium: Bruges and Brussels

 Clerk: Only a little bit of salt on it, and it's perfect.

 In the 1500s, rich men and women decided that lace collars, sleeves, and veils were fashionable.
 For the next 200 years, lace was the rage.
 It all had to be made by hand, and countless women earned extra income meeting that demand.
-This school makes sure that traditional lace making survives in Bruges.
+This school [now the Lace Center] makes sure that traditional lace making survives in Bruges.
 People from around the world come here to study these 400-year-old techniques.

 To make bobbin lace, which originated here in Bruges, women juggle different strands tied to bobbins, "weaving" a design with the many threads.
 Unlike knitting, lace-making requires total concentration, as you follow intricate patterns.